IOTECH-Donegal/RTK/README.md

 Ford paid the bill.

-This repo is about working solutions and recipes and their associated chalk marks.
+This repo is about working solutions and recipes and their associated chalk marks, but with the itemized bill.